Proclamation Request

 Policy & Criteria

-A Proclamation issued by the Governor does not constitute an endorsement by the Governor of or support for the issue, project, cause, or program.
+A proclamation issued by the Governor does not constitute an endorsement by the Governor of or support for the issue, project, cause, or program.

-A Proclamation issued by the Governor recognizes a day, week, month, or year.
+A proclamation issued by the Governor recognizes a day, week, month, or year.
 Proclamations are issued one time only per calendar year.

-A Proclamation request must not duplicate prior requests.
+A proclamation request must not duplicate prior requests.
 Requests that are identical or similar to previously issued proclamations will be denied.

-A Proclamation request may not highlight, reference, or take sides in political, ideological, or religious controversies.
+A proclamation request may not highlight, reference, or take sides in political, ideological, or religious controversies.

 Making your Request